austozi/selfhosted/freshrss/README.md

 ## Install

-Download the docker-compose.yml to a directory on the Docker host and execute `docker-compose up -d` in the same directory.
+1. Download the docker-compose.yml to a directory on the Docker host.
+2. Execute `docker-compose up -d` in the same directory.

 ## Configure